-- Continue to streamline our permitting process which will improve our efficiency and turn-a-round times. - Provide training for builders to better understand and use the ePermitting system we use. - Develop a handout explaining the residential building process for builders.
-Basically, "how to get from house plans to final occupancy."
+- Continue to move "all things digital" in our permitting, plan review and inspection processes. - Provide training for builders to better understand and use the ePermitting system. - Develop online training tools explaining the residential building process for builders.
+Basically, "how to get from house plan submittals to final occupancy." - Provide additional training for our staff and builders for the newly adopted 2021 Residential Building Code